Frederick William Hall

-Frederick William Hall, VC (21 February 1885 – 24 April 1915) was an Irish-Canadian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Frederick William Hall, VC (21 February 1885 – 24 April 1915) was a Canadian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Life

-Hall was born in Kilkenny, Ireland on 21 February 1885.
+Hall was born in Kilkenny, Ireland, on 21 February 1885.
 His father was a British Army soldier from London.
 Hall emigrated to Canada approximately 1910, and lived in Winnipeg, Manitoba.

+Hall was working as a clerk in Winnipeg when the First World War started.
+He enlisted in the 8th Canadian Infantry Battalion (90th Winnipeg Rifles) at Valcartier Camp, Quebec, on 26 September 1914.
+He already had military experience.
+In addition to serving in the 106th Winnipeg Light Infantry of the Canadian Militia, he had spent over 12 years in the British Army’s Cameronians (Scottish Rifles).
+He saw service in India and was awarded the Army Long Service and Good Conduct Medal.
+A teetotaller, Hall was a member of the British Army’s Temperance Association while with the Cameronians.

-He was 30 years old, and a Company Sergeant-Major in the 8th (Winnipeg Rifles) Battalion, Canadian Expeditionary Force during the First World War when he performed a deed for which he was awarded the Victoria Cross.
+He was 30 years old, and a company sergeant-major in the 8th Battalion (90th Winnipeg Rifles), Canadian Expeditionary Force, during the First World War when he performed a deed for which he was awarded the Victoria Cross.

 Victoria Cross

+The citation in The London Gazette reads:

-It was on the night of 24 April 1915 during the Second Battle of Ypres in Belgium that Hall discovered a number of men were missing.
+During the Second Battle of Ypres in Belgium, Hall discovered a number of men were missing.
 On the ridge above he could hear moans from the wounded men.
 Under cover of darkness, he went to the top of the ridge on two separate occasions and returned each time with a wounded man.

 By nine o'clock on the morning of the 24th there were still men missing.
-In full daylight and under sustained and intense enemy fire, Hall, Cpl Payne and Pvt Rogerson crawled out toward the wounded.
+In full daylight and under sustained and intense enemy fire, Hall, Corporal Payne and Private Rogerson crawled out toward the wounded.
 Payne and Rogerson were both wounded, but returned to the shelter of the front line.
-When a wounded man who was lying some 15 yards from the trench called for help, Company Sergeant-Major Hall endeavored to reach him in the face of very heavy enfilade fire by the enemy.
-He then made a second most gallant attempt, and was in the act of lifting up the wounded man to bring him in when he fell, mortally wounded in the head.
-The soldier he had attempted to help was also shot and killed.
+When a wounded man who was lying some 15 yards from the trench called for help, Hall endeavoured to reach him in the face of heavy fire by the enemy but was shot in the head.
+The soldier he had attempted to help, Private Arthur Edwin Clarkson, was also killed.

-Hall's name can be found on the Menin Gate Memorial to the Missing war memorial in Ypres, Belgium, honouring 56,000 troops from Britain, Australia, Canada and India whose final resting place in the Ypres salient is unknown.